Ash Santos

 Ashley Marie Santos (born June 9, 1993) is an American actress.
-She is known for playing Emily in the eighth season of FX horror anthology series American Horror Story, entitled Apocalypse (2018).
+She is known for playing Emily in the eighth season of the FX horror anthology series American Horror Story, entitled Apocalypse (2018).

 Early life

 Ashley Marie Santos was born in The Bronx, New York.
-Her father is Dominicanher mother is Dominican.
+Her father is Puerto Rican and her mother is Dominican.
 She was raised in Montgomery, New York, where she discovered her love for sports.
 She always expressed an interest in acting, and after relocating to Salt Lake City, Utah, she started her acting career.
-In April 2018 she transitioned her career to Los Angeles, CA.
+In April 2018, she transitioned her career to Los Angeles.